-Here winners are chosen at random, which creates a fair and even playing field for all participants.
+- Sweepstakes – Winners are chosen at random, which creates a fair and even playing field for all.

-Contests involve winners being chosen based on skill, either by a judge or panel of judges.
+- Contests – Involve winners being chosen based on skill, either by a judge or a panel of judges.

-Here are some examples of contests which work well:
+And speaking of contests, here are some examples of contests that work well:

-You can tailor your competitions based on what will work best for your audience.
+You can tailor your competition based on what will work best for your audience.
 This is very much a trial and error process, where with time you’ll discover the right method for you.

 3 Steps to An Effective Contest